Donate

 To make it as easy as possible, it’s a good idea to mention any concerns you might have or if you would like any adjustments when you book the appointment.
 This means the nurse will be in a better position to support you and make the appointment as comfortable as possible.

-What do my screening results mean?
+What do my results mean?

 If no abnormal cells are found in your sample, you will not need any further tests.

+If abnormal cells are found, the sample is then checked for any changes in the cells of your cervix.
 If your test results come back as positive for HPV, this does not mean you have cancer.
 HPV is not a type of cancer; it is the name of a group of viruses, some of which can cause cancer.
+These can then be treated before they get a chance to turn into cervical cancer.

-Do I have to get screened?
+Do I have to go to my cervical screening?

 The NHS recommendation is for all women and people with a cervix aged 25 to 64 to go for regular cervical screening.